 Easy to assemble and disassemble the system

-On their side, Veronique's team was looking for a way to analyze the effect of long-term confinement to perform time-lapse analysis, up to several days, with the ability to add a drug at any time.
+On its side, Veronique's team was looking for a way to analyze the effect of long-term confinement with the ability to add a drug at any time.

 We all wanted to find a device that would also meet the requirements of subsequent classical molecular analysis (easy cell culturing and cells recovery, qPCR, western-blot, in situ immunostaining) as well as biophysical image-based analysis (high-resolution microscopy and video-microscopy).
-But we could not find the perfect device for that.
+But we could not find any.